anishapaull/Pilates/README.md

-Code for the 3 models created
+Code for the 3 models created for the detection of the Pilated ring